 Welcome to the Milk Block

-The Building’s History…
+The Building’s History

 The building was first constructed in 1941 and served as the O.P.
-Skaggs Market, which featured a beautiful neon marquee as can be seen in the first image above.
+Skaggs Market, which featured a beautiful neon marquee as can be seen in the first black and white image.
 Skaggs sold the building in 1945 but kept the name for several more years before it’d be known as Sudbury’s Foodtown.
 Ray F. Sudbury went on to sell the building in 1966 to William and Mae Tang, who operated it as a Super Save Discount Market in the late 1960s.
 The building has been occupied by several businesses over the decades, but most recently housed the Southeast Asian Market, Melewa Bakery, and Pho 28.
 After 23 wonderful years in business, the owners of the Asian market chose to retire and close their doors for good.
 The building’s rich history and good bones played a great part in our inspiration to make this a restoration project as opposed to demoing all that’s been upright since 1941.